maximkiesel1/maximkiesel1/README.md

 Here are some additionally informations:

-- 🤝 I’m looking to collaborate with other Data Analysts
+- 🤝 I’m looking to collaborate with other Data Scientists.
 - 📫 You can find and reach me on [![LinkedIn][2.2]][2]
 - 📰 I also write article on [medium.com]
 <!-- Icons -->